 A unique aspect of the project is the re-use of the existing foundation piers for the new building.
-The new building is constructed on the footprint of a former two-story structure that was demolished.
-Due to building’s proximity to a nearby creek, the new building was required to be founded on deep foundation elements.
-In order to limit disturbance to the adjacent waterway, and also reduce costs, the existing pier foundations were integrated into the design of the new building.
+The new building is constructed on the footprint of a former, now demolished, two-story structure that is also adjacent to a small creek.
+The close proximity of the creek required the new building to be founded on deep foundation elements, but there were concerns that this would disturb the waterway.
+To address this, as well as reduce costs, the existing pier foundations were integrated into the design of the new building.

-Renderings courtesy of LCA Architects
+Photos courtesy of LCA Architects